-Indians, Quantrill beat Tigers, Cabrera still 2 shy of 500
+Quantrill beats Tigers keeps Cabrera 2 shy of 500 homers

 GLOVE LOVE

-Indians third baseman Ernie Clement made a nice play behind Quantrill in the third, snagging Derek Hill’s grounder behind the bag and making a long, off-balance throw across the diamond to Bradley, who helped with a stretch.
+Indians rookie third baseman Ernie Clement made a nice play behind Quantrill in the third, snagging Derek Hill’s grounder behind the bag and making a long, off-balance throw across the diamond to Bradley, who helped with a stretch.

+“He comes up with a play once a game,” said Indians interim manager DeMarlo Hale.
+“He’s athletic and he can make those type of plays.
+I still wanna harness and hopefully he can harness some of those side arm throws.”

 Clement added three hits and scored twice.